mwiens91/fooskill/docs/overview/rating_system.rst

 increase more than against an average rated opponent; most of the intuition from Elo system will hold with Glicko-2.

-Each player will also have a rating devation, which starts and is capped at 350; it will decrease the more confident the system is that the player is truly at their corresponding rating.
-So the rating deviation gets smaller the more active you are and the more predictable your game outcomes are; conversely, the rating devation gets larger the less active you are and the more unpredictable your game outcomes are.
+Each player will also have a rating deviation, which starts and is capped at 350; it will decrease the more confident the system is that the player is truly at their corresponding rating.
+So the rating deviation gets smaller the more active you are and the more predictable your game outcomes are; conversely, the rating deviation gets larger the less active you are and the more unpredictable your game outcomes are.

 Glicko-2 states that you can be confident that a player's true rating :math:`r'` lies within